zhaaaa7/javascript/project/recipe/README.md

 **Note:** webpack-dev-server will bundle the file and directly inject it into the index.html in dist folder, you don't need a real bundle.js file.
 If you want to see the file: `npm run dev` or `npm run build`.

-4. plug-ins -- allow us to do complex processing of input files
+4. plug-ins -- allow us to do complex processing of input files, here is index.html
 ```
 npm install html-webpack-plugin --save-dev
 ```

-copy the html file from src folder to dist folder
+copy the html file from src folder to dist folder, not visible in dev-server
 ```javascript
 const path=require('path');
 const HTMLWebpackPlugin=require('html-webpack-plugin');